 APPLICABLE BY-LAWS AND REGULATIONS

-This By-Law establishes the Center Gateway Overlay District (the “GCOD”), which possesses its own specialized requirements and criteria.
-The CGOD is also governed, as set forth below, by other provisions of the Zoning By-Law and the Planning Board’s Rules and Regulations.
+This By-Law establishes the Center Gateway Overlay District (the “CGOD”), which possesses its own specialized requirements and criteria.
+The CGOD is also governed, as set forth in this Section 10A, by other provisions of the Zoning By-Law and the Planning Board’s Rules and Regulations.

 In addition, the CGOD is intended to work in concert with Section 10, the Belmont Center Overlay District, and incorporates many of its procedural and substantive provisions by reference.